siyamthandagwamanda/Library-Management-System-PostgreSQL/README.md

 - "Find authors whose names contain George" now uses `'%George%'` (was `'%Aldous%'`).
 - The duplicated `INSERT INTO books` block in Sprint 2 was removed to avoid a unique-constraint violation.
 - Added the missing SQL for "Increment the published year 1869 by 1."
+- Added the missing `INSERT INTO patrons` statement to Sprint 2.